 (A huge thanks to EasyClosets for providing a closet system for this series!
-My favorable opinion of beautiful and functional closets that keep our house organized is 100% my own. ?
+My favorable opinion of beautiful and functional closets that keep our house organized is 100% my own.
+This post contains affiliate links.
 For more information, see my disclosures here.)

 When we left off yesterday, we had just received our shipment of 31 boxes packed full of goodies from EasyClosets!

 We were eager to rip into them and start installing our new closet system, but before we did that, we had some prep work to do.
 As a reminder, this is what we started with:

 my side of the closet